tolitius/chazel/README.md

 In example above `do-work` gets wrapped into a Runnable internal chazel [Task](https://github.com/tolitius/chazel/blob/6bfd0275239ea96a9240efb7abed6adaafd8ee6d/src/chazel/chazel.clj#L194) and gets send to the cluster to execute.

-say the function we are sending is:
+Say the function we are sending is:

 ```clojure
 (defn do-work [& args]